 THE CONSTRUCTION IS ABOUT THE BEST POSSIBLE

 We are experienced sail makers with many years of repairing sails.
-There is lots of Kevlar X-ply and all panels are layed out into the forcelines, similar to the new membrane sails but less cost intensive, much more puncture resistant and easier to repair if necessary.
+There is lots of Kevlar X-ply and all panels are layed out into the forcelines, similar to membrane sails but less cost intensive, much more puncture resistant and easier to repair if necessary.
 The batten pockets are made with overlapping panels, creating a symmetrical sail shape and giving a double seam for extra strength without costing extra weight.

 All important seams are double and running along the stress lines and are not put across stress lines for optical reasons.
 Like this the seams actually work as tendons.
 Also at the clew and tack, the joining panels widen again to overlap and create the reinforcement by the panels itself rather than needing all reinforcements being stuck on.